For Two Countries, The Dispute Over Macedonia's Name Is Rooted In National Identity

 "Greece does not bear any real costs, other than to its reputation, for blocking the name," Ker-Lindsay says.
 "But the name issue has done so much harm to Macedonia, which was an early frontrunner to join the EU after it broke away from Yugoslavia.
 It's also harmed stability in the Balkans.
 It would be irresponsible not to solve this now."

-The current governments of Greece and Macedonia, noting the countries have strong business and tourism ties despite the politics of the name issue, agreed and re-started un-mediated negotiations this year.
+The current governments of Greece and Macedonia, noting the countries have strong business and tourism ties despite the politics of the name issue, agreed and re-started U.N.-mediated negotiations this year.

 "We have to respect this history and learn from it but not be trapped in it," Greek Foreign Minister Nikos Kotzias, told Reuters recently.
 His Macedonian counterpart Nikola Dimitrov called the moment a "historic opportunity."